5-Day Uluru (Ayers Rock) And Kata Tjuta 4WD Camping Tour - Alice Springs

 Departing Alice Springs bright and early, we hit the road on our adventure of a lifetime (For those commencing the tour at Uluru, we will collect you from the Outback Pioneer Hotel or the airport).
 Our journey begins heading south through the Waterhouse and James Ranges with a stop at the Camel Farm for a Camel ride if wish (own expense).
 We visit Mount Ebenezer Roadhouse where you can view or purchase Aboriginal artefacts.
 Stop to view Atila (Mount Connor), a mesa tableland and the first significant rock formation of our trip.

 After a stop for lunch and our arrival at the Uluru-Kata Tjuta National Park, we travel to the base of Uluru where your guide will lead you on an interpretive walk, hearing of the Aboriginal law and religion (Tjukurpa).
 Continuing on, we meet our local Aboriginal Guide who will provide a once in a lifetime authentic Indigenous cultural experience with an interpretive walk to Mutitjulu Waterhole where you will hear the stories of the unique landscapes, art and culture of the local custodians, the Anangu people.
-This experience will followed a hands-on dot painting session where you will take your artwork as a memento of your experience.
 We conclude at the Cultural Centre, where you may explore the displays and learn of the flora and fauna of this unique area.

 Experience the famous changing colours of Uluru at sunset, away from the crowds, complete with sparkling wine and nibbles.
 It is a great time to kick back and contemplate the day and the vastness of the desert.
 Afterwards settle in at our remote private camp, complete with our signature Endless Star dining experience before retiring to your swag under the amazing night sky or your comfortable safari tent complete with beds.